resthub/resthub-spring-stack/src/documentation/identity.rst

 As said before, the REST api are protected.
 That means that you'll need OAuth2 tokens to access it, token that could be provided by the application itself.

-Thus, IdentityManager acts as an OAuth2 provider AND an OAuth2 secured resources.
+Thus, Identity Manager acts as an OAuth2 provider AND an OAuth2 secured resources.